Killer Bees – How To Identify and Get Rid of Africanized Honey Bees

 Interestingly, these giant bees were first introduced in Brazil to improve honey production in certain areas, somewhere around the 1950s.
 Much like a Hollywood movie script though, there were unexpected twists and turns, as around 26 swarms of bees escaped and spread all throughout North and South America.
 That’s because the quarantine they were kept in wasn’t secure enough.

-Let’s discuss the strategies for identification and removal of Africanized honey bees:
+Let’s discuss the strategies for the identification and removal of Africanized honey bees:

 How to Identify Africanized Honey Bees?